 The history of food safety legislation in Greece has evolved significantly since the 1960s, starting with the Food and Beverage Code, which was established following Ministerial Decision 299/1968 and came into effect in 1971.

-Following Greece's integration into the European Union in 1981, the country gradually aligned its laws with EU directives.
-This process led to the evolution of the Food and Beverage Code and the introduction of Law 2741/1999, which established the Hellenic Food Authority (ΕΦΕΤ) and focused on improving hygiene and risk management across food operations
+The country’s integration into the European Union in 1981 prompted a gradual alignment with EU directives, leading further evolution of the Food and Beverage Code in order to meet the EU regulations and the introduction of Law 2741/1999 that established the ΕΦΕΤ (Hellenic Food Authority) and focused on improving hygiene and risk management across food operations.

 -